In This Topic

 Use a sharp knife to shave off any dried or leathery spots on the roast.
 This photo shows how much I trimmed from this roast.

-Here are some resources about aging meat that you might find interesting:
+Here’s a resource about aging meat that you might find interesting:

 Seasoning Beef Rib Roast